 Strategic Economic Plan 2014 - 2020

-The Leicester and Leicestershire Enterprise Partnerships Strategic Economic Plan 2014 – 2020 identifies LUSEP as one of four transformational priorities across Leicester and Leicestershire presenting an exceptional opportunity to develop an internationally significant centre for knowledge based employment.
-Further information can be viewed by clicking here.
+The Leicester and Leicestershire Enterprise Partnerships Strategic Economic Plan 2014 – 2020 identifies LUSEP as one of four transformational priorities across Leicester and Leicestershire.

-The principle of capturing the expertise of Loughborough University to support technology transfer to sustain local economic growth through innovation, research and development has been supported by strategic policy since the foundation of the Loughborough Technology Centre in 1984.
+The principle of capturing the expertise of Loughborough University to support technology transfer to sustain local economic growth through innovation, research and development has been supported since 1984.

-There is a continued commitment to the development of the Science & Enterprise Park through the priorities set out in the Council’s Corporate Plan and its Regeneration Strategy and it is central to the Council’s Local Plan Core Strategy Vision.
+There is a continued commitment to the development of the Science & Enterprise Park through the priorities set out in our Corporate Plan and its Regeneration Strategy and it is central to our Local Plan Core Strategy Vision.